wo3kie/hft-dojo/README.md

   Benchmark (Release)(events=12561862): 243 ms :: 19 ns/event :: 51540000 events/s
   Benchmark (Release)(events=12561862): 248 ms :: 19 ns/event :: 50551409 events/s
   ```

-- **uint256_t** — a custom 256‑bit unsigned integer type implemented in `uint256.hpp`.
-It is designed to be a simple wrapper around two 128‑bit integers, providing basic arithmetic and bitwise operations.
-The implementation is minimalistic, focusing on the specific needs of the trade engine, such as setting and getting price bits for the order book.